 Avin it Large

-This song was originally used as a pre-recorded playout track at the end of ‘Think of a Song’.
-It has no particular relevance or meaning but reflects the overall sentiment of the trilogy.
+This song was originally used as a pre-recorded playout track at the end of ‘Think of a Song’ and reflects the overall sentiment of the trilogy.
 It’s about a festival experience, at which I let go of my innate self-consciousness and – with a little help from my friends – cut loose.